ArisAntonioCo/EComply/docs/PRD.md

 ## UI Requirements
 ### 1. Landing Page
 - Hero section with compelling headline and subtext about RA No. 11967
-- Modern gradient backgrounds and sophisticated color schemes
+- Clean flat design with modern typography (Inter font)
 - Feature showcase with icon-supported value propositions
 - Social proof and credibility indicators
 - Engaging CTAs with clear user journey guidance
-- Interactive elements and subtle animations
-- Professional layout inspired by top-tier SaaS products (Supabase, Vercel style)
+- Professional layout with business-focused messaging
 - Responsive design that looks exceptional on all devices

 ### 2. Dashboard (Post Login)